+VII.
 CONCLUSION

 An automated method has been presented for the investigation of the interaction tone noise of counter-rotating rotors.
-The quick, objective and easy-to-use analysis of these significant noise sources highly contributes to the better understanding, efficient development and subsequent noise reduction of counter-rotating rotor configurations.
-This opens the door for a wide range of industrial applications, of which the two most significant are unmanned aerial vehicles and counter-rotating open rotor aircraft engines.
-Following a detailed description of the proposed method, principal component analysis and common-base proper orthogonal decomposition has been used to analyze five data sets of beamforming noise source maps of a counter-rotating open rotor at five different RPMs.
-Four subcategories of counter-rotating open rotor interaction noise has been determined, which can be directly associated with different noise generating mechanisms.
-Then dominant beamforming maps pertaining to each categories have been identified.
-It has been found that for the examined test cases the viscous wake of the forward rotor could have had an effect which is larger than expected on the noise sources associated with the aft rotor.
-It has also been found that while the increase accepted manuscript.
-However, the online version of record will be different from this version once it has been copyedited and typeset is the author's peer reviewed, This i of the RPM of the rotors have caused an increase in the overall amplitude of the noise, the amplitudes of interaction tone noise sources have been raised farther out of the broadband.
-It has been concluded that a very significant advantage of the proposed automated method is that the time needed for the analysis and categorization of interaction tone noise sources of large data sets can be decreased by several orders of magnitude as compared to manual sorting.
-Furthermore, the results of the automated method are easy to comprehend and it can even be used by a relatively inexperienced analyst as it only requires to feed general information about the counter-rotating data set into the algorithm without the need to use subjective judgment during the process.
+The quick, objective, and easy-to-use analysis of these significant noise sources highly contributes to the better understanding, efficient development, and subsequent noise reduction of counter-rotating rotor configurations.
+This opens the door for a wide range of industrial applications of which the two most significant are unmanned aerial vehicles and counter-rotating open rotor aircraft engines.
+Following a detailed description of the proposed method, principal component analysis and common-base proper orthogonal decomposition has been used to analyze five datasets of beamforming noise source maps of a counterrotating open rotor at five different RPMs.
+Four subcategories of counter-rotating open rotor interaction noise have been determined, which can be directly associated with different noise generating mechanisms.
+Then, dominant beamforming maps pertaining to each category have been identified.
+It has been found that for the examined test cases, the viscous wake of the forward rotor could have had an effect which is larger than expected on the noise sources associated with the aft rotor.
+It has also been found that while the increase in the RPM of the rotors have caused an increase in the overall amplitude of the noise, the amplitudes of interaction tone noise sources have been raised farther out of the broadband.
+It has been concluded that a very significant advantage of the proposed automated method is that the time needed for the analysis and categorization of interaction tone noise sources of large datasets can be decreased by several orders of magnitude as compared to manual sorting.
+Furthermore, the results of the automated method are easy to comprehend and it can even be used by a relatively inexperienced analyst as it only requires one to feed general information about the counter-rotating dataset into the algorithm without the need to use subjective judgment during the process.